How to Find Someone’s New Address After a Move With No Forwarding Order

 |---|---|---|---|

-| USPS Forwarding | A temporary postal redirect on first-class mail. | About 12 months, then mail returns to sender. | No — it never discloses the address to a third party. |
+| USPS Forwarding | A temporary postal redirect on first-class mail. | About 12 months, extendable by purchase to roughly 30. | No — it never discloses the address to a third party. |

-| “Address Service Requested” | A mailing endorsement that can return a new address. | Only during the active forwarding window. | Only if they filed an order and it has not expired. |
+| “Address Service Requested” | A mailing endorsement that can return a new address. | Useful up to month 18; free only in months 13–18. | Only if they filed an order and the record has not been purged. |

-| Calling the Post Office | Asking a clerk for the forwarding address. | Not applicable. | No — clerks are not permitted to release it. |
+| Calling the Post Office | Asking a clerk for the forwarding address. | Not applicable. | No — an individual’s address is released only under narrow federal exceptions. |

 | Address History What Works | Public records and licensed databases tied to the person, not the post office. | Persists and updates as the person leaves new records. | Yes — it tracks the move forward to a current address. |